SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     based on the associated entity description.

 ``objc``
-    This attribute tells the compiler that a declaration is available to use in Objective-C code.
-You can apply this attribute to any declaration that can be represented in Objective-C, including non-nested classes, protocols, properties and methods (including getters and setters) of classes and protocols, initializers, deinitializers, and subscripts.
+    Apply this attribute to any declaration that can be represented in Objective-C--- for example, non-nested classes, protocols, properties and methods (including getters and setters) of classes and protocols, initializers, deinitializers, and subscripts.
+The ``objc`` attribute tells the compiler that a declaration is available to use in Objective-C code.

     If you apply the ``objc`` attribute to a class or protocol, it's implicitly applied to the members of that class or protocol.